agatah2333/agatah2333.github.io/_pages/about.md

 ---
 I am a Ph.D. at the Department of Computer Science, [George Mason University (GMU)](https://www.gmu.edu/).
 Prior to joining George Mason, I earned the Bachelor degree in Computer Science in 2017 from Northeastern University in Shenyang, China, and obtained the Master degree from the University of Melbourne, Australia, in 2020.

-My research mainly focuses on IoT Attacks and Defenses.
+My research focuses on the security of IoT and cyber-physical systems, with the aim of advancing trustworthy AIoT systems.

 <!-- I also maintain a deadline countdown website for conferences related to software analysis, security & privacy, and AI: [Cybersecurity-Lab-GMU DDL Countdowns](https://cybersecurity-lab-gmu.github.io/).
 Contributions through pull requests or merge requests are welcome!! -->